<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 How to Stay Organized While Unpacking Your New Home

-Before the movers arrive, think about how you would like their assistance.
+Before the military movers arrive, think about how you would like their assistance.
 Some families prefer that movers only help with large items, such as furniture placement and bed setup.
 Others take advantage of the moving company’s contractual obligations, which vary.
-This language often states that they are required to unbox everything and place the items on a safe surface, but not necessarily where they logically go—drinkware in cabinets, for example.
+The language often requires them to unbox everything and place the items on a safe surface, but not necessarily where they logically go—drinkware in cabinets, for example.

-Either way, you’re left with the nitty gritty of unpacking, which becomes overwhelming without a plan and the acknowledgement of the need for flexibility.
-Prepare yourself in advance as much as possible with grace, knowing that moving is stressful and the process is rarely perfect.
-Most military families have a least ONE box stored in the garage that goes unopened!
+Either way, you’re left with the nitty gritty of unpacking, which can be overwhelming if you don't have a plan.
+First, give yourself grace.
+Realize that moving is stressful and the process is rarely perfect.
+Most military families have at least one box stored in the garage that goes unopened!

-Create an unpack plan tailored to your family's priorities.
+Create an unpacking plan tailored to your family's priorities.

-More often than not, military families prefer to a have a working kitchen, bathroom, and bedrooms as quickly as possible to create a bit of normalcy before intense unpacking starts.
+Most military families prefer a working kitchen, bathroom, and bedrooms over a functioning living room and garage.
+The sooner these key spaces come together, the faster things feel normal.
 But your family may have different priorities.
-Perhaps a homeschool space or home office is important because of due dates and work obligations.
+Perhaps a homeschool space or home office is more important because of due dates and work obligations.

-Interior of private library at homeImage from Shutterstock
+Interior of private library at homePhoto from Shutterstock

-As a family, decide which rooms are most important, and start there.
+Decide which rooms are most important and start there.
 Older kids should be able to empty the boxes in their rooms and begin to put away bedding and decorative items.
-In many cases, younger kids won’t able to physically help unload, so defining an area where they are out of the way of foot traffic and have access to a solid collection of entertainment is a high priority.
+In many cases, younger kids won’t be able to physically help unload, so defining an area where they are out of the way of foot traffic and have access to solid entertainment is a high priority.

-If you prefer, create a written schedule of what rooms to unload on which days.
-This technique could be a motivator to visualize progress and add another level of organization.
+If you prefer, create a written schedule of which rooms to unload on which days.
+This technique helps visualize progress and adds another level of organization.

 Locate your necessities